devchallenges-io/curriculum/2-responsive-web/challenges/group_1/5-contact-page.md

 - Button
 - CSS styling to match the design

-## About

-This challenge is to practice form and responsive design with HTML and CSS skills.
-The challenge is to create a contact page that you need to work with form, inputs, and dropdowns.

 ## Technical Details

 You can use CSS or CSS frameworks to style.
 It is recommended to use the provided `box-shadow` values or customize it with your own values.